davidlougheed/strkit/README.md

 If you want to output a full call report, you can use the `--json output-file.json` argument to specify a path to output a more detailed JSON document to.
-This document contains 99% CIs, peak labels, and some other information that isn't included in the normal TSV file.
+This document contains 99% CIs, peak labels, and some other information that isn't included in the normal VCF file.
 If you want this file to be indented and human-readable, use the `--indent-json` flag in addition to `--json ...`.

-If you want to output a VCF file (STRs and SNVs if called; currently not phased), use the `--vcf ...` argument.
-If you pass `--vcf stdout`, the VCF will be written to `stdout` instead of a file.
+VCF call information is printed to standard output by default (`--vcf stdout`).
+If you pass `--vcf path/to/file.vcf`, the VCF will be written to a file instead.
+If you pass `--vcf none`, no VCF will be written.

 For more information, see also documentation on the [Output formats](./docs/output_formats.md).